stemcodingohio/stemcodingohio.github.io/vaxgame/readme.txt

 The code was originally released by https://github.com/digitalepidemiologylab/VaxGame on a Creative Commons Attribution Share Alike license.
 The code was developed by Marcel Salathé and collaborators.

+The code in this directory is live at http://stemcodingohio.github.io/vaxgame/

+Enjoy!
+And a big thank you to the Salathé group for developing this activity!

+Chris Orban
+stemcodingohio@gmail.com